CristianLefter/vscode-remote-try-sqlserver/README.md

 4. **Create the ToDo App**

     Use Visual Studio Code to create a new console application:

-    - Right-click on the Explorer panel, then select New File.
-    - Name the file `Program.cs`.
-    - Write the C# code for the console app in `Program.cs`.
+    In this part of the workshop, you will create your application using Visual Studio Code's Terminal in GitHub Codespaces.
+Follow these steps:

+    4.1. **Creating a new .NET Core Console Application**

+    In this part of the workshop, you will create your application using Visual Studio Code's Terminal in GitHub Codespaces.
+Follow these steps:

+    - Open the Terminal by navigating to the top menu and selecting `Terminal -> New Terminal`.
+Alternatively, you can use the shortcut `Ctrl + backtick (`).
+    - In the Terminal, type the command `dotnet new console -n TodoApp` to create a new .NET Core console application in a new folder called "TodoApp".

+    After running the command, you should see a new "TodoApp" folder in the Explorer pane on the left-hand side of the Visual Studio Code window.

+    4.2. **Familiarize Yourself with the Project Structure**

+    Next, you will familiarize yourself with the new console application's structure.

+    - Click on the newly created "TodoApp" folder in the Explorer pane.
+You'll see two files: `Program.cs` and `TodoApp.csproj`.
+    - The `Program.cs` file is the starting point of your application.
+It includes a `Main` method which acts as the entry point of the application.
+    - The `TodoApp.csproj` file is your project file.
+It contains information about the project and its dependencies.

+    4.3. **Run the Console Application**

+    After familiarizing yourself with the project structure, it's time to run the console application.

+    - First, navigate into the new project directory in the Terminal by typing `cd TodoApp` and pressing `Enter`.
+    - Once you're in the "TodoApp" directory (you can verify this by looking at the current path in the Terminal), type `dotnet run` and press `Enter` to run the application.

+    The application will compile and execute.
+If everything is set up correctly, you should see the string "Hello, World!" printed in the Terminal.

+    Now, to verify that you can make changes and see them reflected in the application:

+    - Modify the "Hello World!" message in the `Program.cs` file.
+    - Repeat the `dotnet run` command to see your changes.

+    After these steps, you're ready to move on to developing your ToDo app.

 5. **Interact with the database**

 Update your `Program.cs` file to include a connection to the SQL Server database and provide functionality to the ToDo App.
 This might include displaying a list of tasks, adding new tasks, marking tasks as complete, and deleting tasks.

     ```csharp
     using System;